thompsjj/MTA_delay_prediction/README.md

 metro) rollup files and calculate delay processes into a separate database to determine if a model can be established.
 This has the advantage of using a database for a system that is more or less completely sampled.

 Next steps to be taken:
-1. Upload current code base for delay calculation
+1. Upload current code base for delay calculation.
-2. Implement GTFS-realtime bindings for the MTA data
+2. Implement GTFS-realtime bindings for the MTA data.
-3. Construct the equivalent postgreSQL database of delays with the current codebase
+3. Construct the equivalent postgreSQL database of delays with the current codebase.
-4. Implement a libpgm model for just one or two lines
+4. Implement a libpgm model for just one or two lines.
-5. Visualize results of the test case
+5. Visualize results of the test case.